This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 - Writing Challenges Infographic

-Right off the bat, the biggest writing challenge for me is eliminating distractions for a few hours so I can get into a flow state and start writing well.
+The biggest writing challenge for me is eliminating distractions for a few hours so I can get into a flow state and cultivate a habit of daily writing.

-In this modern world we live in, distractions are everywhere.
+In this modern world, distractions are everywhere.
 I like separating them into two categories, offline and online distractions.

 Offline distractions are easy to eliminate.
 Establish boundaries, and tell everyone in your house not to disturb you for the next few hours.
 Most people are reasonable and will respect your request.

 Writing with kids in the house may be a challenge, but it comes down to timing.
-Complete your deep work when they’re asleep, playing with their friends, or at school.
-And do non-creative tasks like answering emails when they’re home and awake.
+Aim to complete your deep work when they’re asleep, playing with their friends, or at school.
+Focus on the creative work while the house is quiet.
+Then, you can do any non-creative tasks, like answering emails, when they’re home and awake.
+Being a writer with children might mean early starts, late nights, or both.

-The real challenge is online distractions.
+The real challenge is removing online distractions.
 With so many social media platforms, you can’t keep track of them all.
 They draw your attention all over the place, and when it comes time to work, you find getting into that flow state impossible.
+A good web blocker like Freedom app can help.

 How To Eliminate Online Distractions

-Getting rid of online distractions requires a combination of discipline and tools to keep you distraction free.
+Getting rid of online distractions requires a combination of discipline and tools to keep your core creative time distraction-free.

-My ritual for eliminating online distractions is to close all the tabs I’m not using, like Instagram, Facebook, Twitter and even email.
+My ritual for eliminating online distractions is to close all the tabs I’m not using, like Instagram, Facebook, Twitter, and even email.
 I put my phone in a drawer in the next room.
-But even after taking these steps, I still feel tempted to open Facebook or YouTube, and this is where distraction-blocking tools, like Freedom App, come in.
+However, even after taking these steps, I still feel tempted to open Facebook or YouTube, and this is where distraction-blocking tools, like Freedom App, come in.

-They block the news feed of any social media platform.
-That stops you from getting into that zombie-like trance where you’re scrolling Facebook for what feels like five minutes, then you realize you’ve just wasted an hour.
+It blocks the news feed of any social media platform.
+That stops users from getting into that zombie-like trance where you’re scrolling Facebook for what feels like five minutes, then you realize an hour went by.

 I highly recommend installing the distraction-free YouTube extension since writers need to do a lot of research and this sometimes requires this search tool.
 YouTube shows videos you might like on the right sidebar, and if you get distracted, you can easily waste hours watching videos.

-Distraction-free YouTube blocks the sidebar on the right so you can watch what you need for research purposes then head out.
+Distraction-free YouTube blocks the sidebar on the right so you can watch what you need for research purposes then head to your favorite place to write.
+You will still need a modicum of self-control but all it takes is one looming deadline for you to see the error of your ways.

 2. The Feast And Famine Writing Cycle

-The infamous feast and famine cycle is another major challenge in the freelance writing community with a simple solution.
+The infamous feast and famine cycle is another major challenge to those making their living as a freelance writer.

 How To Overcome The Feast And Famine Cycle

-The most obvious solution to this challenge is to pay yourself a salary.
-A great mindset to adopt is to think of yourself as an employee of your company.
-You pay yourself a set salary that covers your expenses, and the money left over you either put into an emergency fund or invest back into your business.
+Think of yourself as an employee of your company.
+Pay yourself a set salary that covers your expenses, and the money left over you either put into an emergency fund or invest back into your business.

 This prevents you from going overboard with spending when times are good.
 Then when a famine rolls around, you have some money to fall back on while you get more clients.

-This doesn’t tackle the root of the problem, however; it just treats the symptom.
-The reason people fall into famines is that when they’re busy, they stop marketing and trying to get clients.
-When the inevitable famine comes, they have a lot of time on their hands to market their service, and this brings in a new flow of clients that leads to another feast.
+This doesn’t tackle the root of the problem, however; it only treats the symptom.
+The other reason this poses such a challenge is during the feast period, many writers stop marketing and landing clients.
+When the inevitable famine comes, they have a lot of time to market their services, and this brings in a new flow of clients that leads to another feast.

 - Paid ads